notree-md/notree/CONTRIBUTING.md

 describe your changes.

-GitHub will run your changes through a ci pipeline, but you can see if it will pass locally by running `pnpm run ci`.
+GitHub will run your changes through a ci pipeline, but you can see if it will pass locally by running `pnpm run ci`. **If you want tests to pass you will need a GitHub token as described by the GitHub provider docs in the read package.**